Buying real estate in Montenegro?

 Are there many Americans buying property and living in Montenegro in 2026?

-As of early 2026, Americans represent a visible but relatively small minority of foreign property buyers in Montenegro, with our estimates suggesting several hundred US-citizen owner households nationwide.
+As of early 2026, Americans represent a visible but small minority of foreign property buyers in Montenegro, with an estimated few hundred U.S.-citizen owner households nationwide, concentrated mostly along the coast.

-The highest concentrations of American property owners in Montenegro are found in Tivat (especially the Porto Montenegro area), Kotor Bay (including Kotor, Dobrota, Perast, and Herceg Novi), and the Budva to Sveti Stefan coastal corridor, with some also settling in Podgorica for business reasons.
+The highest concentrations of American expats and property owners in Montenegro are found in Tivat (especially the Porto Montenegro area), the Kotor Bay corridor (Kotor, Dobrota, Perast, Herceg Novi), and the Budva to Sveti Stefan stretch, with a smaller group in the capital Podgorica tied to business or diplomatic activity.

 Do foreigners have the same buying rights as locals in Montenegro?

-Foreign buyers in Montenegro, including US citizens, can purchase residential property such as apartments and houses on equal footing with locals, and there are no special extra restrictions aimed at Americans compared to other foreign nationals.
+Foreign buyers in Montenegro, including Americans, enjoy broadly equal rights to local buyers when it comes to purchasing residential apartments and houses, and there are no extra restrictions that single out U.S. citizens compared to other foreign nationals.

 We cover all these things in length in our pack about the property market in Montenegro.